Macro-Summary/Public-Research/README.md

-# Published Research for Macro Summary
+# Published Research for the Macro Summary
 By Korbinian Gabriel

 https://macrosummary.substack.com